TactileNet: Bridging the Accessibility Gap with AI-Generated Tactile Graphics for Individuals with Vision Impairment: INTRODUCTION

-Ensuring visual accessibility for individuals with visual impairments is an increasingly critical challenge in the digital age.
+Providing accessible alternatives to visual information for individuals with visual impairments is an urgent societal challenge in the digital age.
 According to the International Agency for the Prevention of Blindness (IAPB), an estimated 1.1 billion people worldwide were living with vision loss in 2020, a number projected to increase by 55\% by 2050 due to population growth and aging \cite{IAPB2020}.
 Among these, 43 million people are blind, and 295 million have moderate to severe visual impairment, underscoring the urgent need for inclusive solutions.
 Many individuals with vision loss face significant barriers in education and daily life, as learning materials and information systems remain heavily reliant on visual content.
 This growing disparity highlights the necessity for scalable, innovative approaches to improve accessibility and bridge the gap for those with visual impairments.

-Tactile graphics, which convey visual information through textured surfaces, play a crucial role in bridging this accessibility gap.
-To be effective, they must adhere to Braille Authority of North America (BANA) guidelines \cite{BrailleAuthority} to ensure clarity and usability.
-However, traditional production methods remain labor-intensive, time-consuming, and difficult to scale.
-While modern advancements, such as graphic design software \cite{CorelDRAW,AdobeIllustrator,TactileView} and electronic embossers \cite{IndexBraille,ViewPlus}, have improved efficiency, they fall short in meeting the growing demand for high-quality tactile materials.
-Automated solutions, including AI-driven approaches and refreshable tactile displays, offer promise but face challenges related to high costs and limited training datasets \cite{mukhiddinov2021systematic}.
-Consequently, these technologies have yet to be widely integrated into educational systems.